itancio/portfolio1/index.md

     <h4> Cookie Monster </h4>
     <p><img class="side" src="img/cookiemonster.png">
     Programming Language: Java <br>
     Project Description: This is a game that generates a 2D world and player interaction with collectible items.
-I worked specifically on keyboard and mouse input interaction.
-When user hovers to an element on the board, a text shows displaying description of that element.
+I worked specifically on graphical user interface (GUI) using stddraw methods.
+For example, when user hovers to an element on the board, a description of that element will appear at the bottom right of the screen.
       <a href="https://github.com/itancio/cookiemonster" target="_blank"> github link </a>
       <a href="https://www.youtube.com/watch?v=ES2n5Quh2KE" target="_blank">  |   demo video </a>
     </p>